Advanced search strategies

 • subject/descriptor

-Searching within the abstract fields (AB) can be particularly helpful.
-This is because abstracts, as summaries of articles, are very keyword-rich: If you get a 'hit' on a keyword in an abstract you will usually find the article is relevant.
-The abstract is also a good source to find additional keywords you can use in your search strategies.
+Searching within the abstract field (AB) can be especially helpful.
+Since abstracts summarize the main points of an article, they often contain important keywords.
+If you find a keyword in an abstract, the article is more likely to be relevant.
+Abstracts are also a good place to find extra keywords that you can use to improve your search strategies.

-Most databases allow you to limit your search or refine your results set by facets.
-The options will depend on the database you are searching.
+Primo Search and most databases also allow you to limit your search or refine your results using filters.
+The available options will depend on the specific database you are using.
+Common filters include:

 • language